dromara/newcar/docs/content/getting-started.md

 app.play();
 ```

-First, we created a root, which is a `Widget` subclass `Circle`.
+First, we created a circle widget, which is a [offical extension of basic widget](/dev/basic-widget).
 The constructor's first parameter of this subclass is the radius of the circle, which we set to `100`.

-Next, we created a `Scene` object and set root as the root widget of this scene.
-A scene can only have one root widget, but a root widget can have multiple child widgets, and those child widgets can have their own children, thus forming a tree structure for a scene.
+Then, we created a `Scene` object and set the circle widget as the root widget of this scene.
+A scene can only have one root widget, but a root widget can have multiple child widgets, and these child widgets can have their own children, thus forming a tree structure for a scene.

 Finally, we used the `App.checkout` method to switch to this scene and the `App.play` method to play the animation.

-If everything is correct, you should see a white circle with a radius of `100` on the canvas.
+If you setup the project correctly, you will see a white circle on the screen.

 ## Adding Animation